GenomicsAotearoa/tidy-projects/README.md

 cd rnaseq/
 ```

-## 2. Investigate the contents of the files
+## 2. Investigate the contents of the files (10 min exercise, 5 min discussion)

 - Do the files match the contents of the analysis?
 - What are some of the problems you came across?